 As of June 3rd 2022, Ukrainian Red Cross had received C$26.1m from Red Cross4, only 2.1% of donations.

 “The West has pledged lots of aid, but it is not arriving fast enough to balance the books.”

 Ukraine is desperate for help.
 Its economy is devastated, compared to the likes of the 1930s depression in America.
 The humanitarian work inside Ukraine is where aid is needed most.
 Getting our donations to work inside Ukraine will do the most good.

 “The greatest needs are undoubtedly in places with active warfare that our team cannot reach.
 Civilians trapped in besieged cities need safe passage to locations of the choice.”

 MSF April 2022 update

 May 26, 2022 Ukraine War Day 91: The world’s response to help Ukraine is one of the biggest fundraising appeals in history.
 As of May 5, 2022, Red Cross Societies around the world report raising $740m.
 This total is what International Federation of Red Cross (IFRC) reports, the overarching federation that represents all national Red Cross charities like Canadian Red Cross.
 Having given so generously, now we need to follow the money.

 Where have donations been spent and how much has made its way inside Ukraine?

 Inside Ukraine, Red Cross reports spending $202 million.
-Inside Ukraine, two separate and distinct Red Cross charities are working; the International Committee of Red Cross (ICRC) and Ukrainian Red Cross (URC).
+This is split between two separate and distinct Red Cross charities working in Ukriane; the International Committee of Red Cross (ICRC) and Ukrainian Red Cross (URC).

 So far, ICRC has received $192.6m and Ukrainian Red Cross has received $9.8m from Red Cross partners1.
 It’s alarming how little money URC has received.
 Both charities are doing lifesaving work inside Ukraine, so why is ICRC receiving almost 20 times more funding?